Deanna M. Neff, MPH

 spinal anesthesia.
 You will be asleep or sedated.
 Anesthesia will block any pain during the surgery.

 You will be prepared for surgery.
 The genital area will be shaved and sterilized.
-An IV will be placed in your arm for medicines and fluids.

 Once you are asleep, the doctor will make a small incision in the groin area or in the scrotum.
 The testicle is pulled up from the scrotal sac.
 The cord that connects the testicle to the scrotum is clamped and sutured.
 The testicle is removed.
 Absorbable stitches will be used to close all incision areas.